RoyMk/WinManUtil/README.md

 ## Usage

-1. Open the dist folder containing the .exe
+1. Open the dist folder containing the .exe, the script auto-elevates the command prompt if not running as admin.